hrgdavor/php_hipster_sql/README.md

 To get a quick idea, read the rest of this section.

-The simplest way I made my pages vulnerable to SQL injections was this:
+The simplest way I made my pages vulnerable to SQL injections was this (simple fix example included):
 ```php
 // unsafe
 $result = mysql_query("SELECT * from article WHERE id=" . $_GET['id']);